goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 -   `REALM.COMPANY` is the Kerberos realm.
 -   `authentik.company` is the FQDN of the authentik install.

-Examples are shown for an MIT Krb5 KDC, you may need to adapt them for you Kerberos installation.
+Examples are shown for an MIT Krb5 KDC system; you might need to adapt them for you Kerberos installation.

 There are 3 ways to use the Kerberos source: